Corrected: An earlier version of this article misstated the name of the school. It is the North Carolina School of Science and Mathematics.

 As advanced academic programs work to find and enroll more poor and minority students, new research suggests just how complex it can be for students from traditionally disadvantaged groups to feel at home in such programs.
 These students can be particularly vulnerable as they encounter more academically challenging classes and peers who are economically better off.
 How a school presents its programs and provides emotional support to students can mean the difference between students struggling and excelling.

-In a study published earlier this year, Mesmin Destin, an associate professor of education and social policy at Northwestern University, found incoming low-income college students’ uncertainty about their own social status and identity significantly affected their achievement and willingness to try hard, both in the run-up to college and during their first year of college.
+In a study published earlier this year, Mesmin Destin, an associate professor of education and social policy at Northwestern University, found incoming low-income college students’and identity significantly affected their achievement and willingness to try hard, both in the run-up to college and during their first year of college.

 “Oftentimes, kids are just so attuned to their social context, and it’s much more subtle than, ‘You can’t do this,’ ” Destin said.
 “Adults can talk about high expectations, everyone’s going to college, ... but if you as a student see the high costs but no strategy to help you get there, you might still parrot those adult expectations without really seeing yourself doing it.”